 All awards are open to any Māori with or studying towards a Law Degree or working within Legal Academia.
-Nominations must be received by email to before 5pm, Friday 9 August 2019.
+Nominations must be received by email before 5pm, Friday 25 June 2021.

-2018 marks the third year that the John Te Manihera Chadwick taonga is available to a young person in the field of Law who has displayed a significant contribution to their community.
+2021 marks the fifth year that the John Te Manihera Chadwick taonga is available to a young person in the field of Law who has displayed a significant contribution to their community.

 The award also embodies the special relationship that exists between Te Hunga Rōia Māori o Aotearoa and Ngā Kaiāwhina Hapori Māori o te Ture (Community Law).

 Selection of the successful applicant is made jointly by Ngā Kāiawhina Hapori Māori o te Ture Executive Committee and Te Hunga Rōia Māori o Aotearoa Executive Committee.

 To find out more about the award, you can read the full selection criteria here.

 The Community Contribution Award may be awarded to a person who has made an outstanding contribution to the profession or to the community beyond their “day job”.
 Many members voluntarily support community activities, legal and otherwise, such as: